The Norwegian Women’s Lobby – Norway’s feminist policy and advocacy organization

 The Norwegian Women’s Lobby (NWL) works for the human rights of girls and women in all their diversity, to eliminate all forms of discrimination against all girls and women and to promote a gender equal society.

 NWL brings together feminist and women’s rights NGOs and experts on women’s human rights in Norway.
 NWL works on the basis of the CEDAW Convention, the Beijing Declaration and Platform for Action, and other human rights instruments and policy frameworks concerning women’s human rights and gender equality.
 NWL monitors the implementation of the CEDAW Convention in Norway and works to promote the convention’s visibility and relevance in society.
-In line with the legal interpretations of the CEDAW Committee and international human rights norms, NWL adopts an intersectional approach to understanding and addressing discrimination against girls and women.

 Background